 Best Time to Visit

-During high season, from April through October, it is recommended to visit the Palace early in the morning, right when it opens.
+During high season in Paris, from April through October, it is recommended to visit the Palace early in the morning, right when it opens.
 It is likely the entry line will already be long; however, with skip-the-line tickets, you can enter immediately and enjoy your tour before the crowds pour in.
 In addition, your priority access tickets will ensure you’re among the first to go through the security line - another long wait if you arrive during busy hours.
 Tuesdays and weekends generally see the most traffic, especially on days of water fountain shows.

 Visit the Palace of Versailles today